Selectively Disabling HTTP/1.0 and HTTP/1.1

 The Approach

-I decided to turn off HTTP/1.X access to my site unless I explicitly allowed it.
+I decided to experiment a bit.
+I would turn off HTTP/1.X access to my site unless I explicitly allowed it and see what happened.
+Then I’d allow it unless explicitly denied and see what happened.
 My approach is simple:

 - Identify HTTP/1.X requests